The Story of Minglan: Plot

+The story follows the life of Sheng Minglan from early childhood to early middle age.

 Sheng Hong, a fifth-rank official and head of the Sheng household, has one official wife, two concubines, and six children.
 His official wife, Wang Ruofu, is temperamental but good-hearted, and she is often in conflict with Sheng Hong's favored concubine, Lin Qinshuang.
 Lin, a former servant, feigns weakness and sympathy to gain Sheng Hong's affection, which causes tension with Wang Ruofu.
 Sheng Hong's stepmother, Old Madam Sheng, the only daughter of the Marquis of Yongyi, is highly respected among the nobility.
 However, her relationship with Sheng Hong is strained due to his inability to restrain Lin Qinshuang and protect Wang Ruofu's position, as well as the fact that she is not his biological mother despite raising him.

-Sheng Minglan, the sixth daughter of Sheng Hong, was born to his concubine Wei Shuyi.
+Sheng Minglan, the sixth child of Sheng Hong, was born to his concubine Wei Shuyi.
 After witnessing her pregnant mother's death—an indirect result of Minglan's attempt to defend her—she learns to conceal her intelligence and suppress her spirited nature.
 Minglan is subsequently raised by Old Madam Sheng, who dotes on her.
-Minglan's siblings include Hualan, Changbai, and Rulan, the legitimate children of Wang Ruofu, and Changfeng and Molan, the children of Lin Qinshuang.
-Their personalities largely reflect those of their mothers: Hualan is gentle but submissive to her mother-in-law; Changbai is cautious and scholarly, later befriending Gu Tingye; Changfeng is carefree but ambitious; Rulan is temperamental yet straightforward; and Molan is calculating, seeking to improve her status through marriage.
+Minglan's siblings include Hualan, Changbai, and Rulan: the legitimate children of Wang Ruofu, and Changfeng and Molan: the children of Lin Qinshuang.
+Their personalities largely reflect those of their mothers: Hualan is honest and unscheming; Changbai is straightforward and scholarly, later befriending Gu Tingye; Changfeng is carefree but ambitious; Rulan is temperamental yet straightforward; and Molan is calculating, seeking to improve her status through marriage.
 The Sheng children grow up alongside Qi Heng, Gu Tingye, and Yu Yanran.

 Molan, resentful of her position as a concubine's daughter, schemes to marry into wealth.
 With Lin Qinshuang's assistance, she becomes involved with Liang Han, son of the Count of Yongchang.
 Although Lady Wu, Liang Han's mother, favors Minglan as a daughter-in-law, Molan resorts to underhanded tactics to secure the marriage.
 The scandal brings shame to the Sheng family, and Lin Qinshuang is punished and sent to the family's farmstead, where she admits to lacking true affection for Sheng Hong.
 Minglan reveals to her that Molan's marriage was part of a plan to avenge her mother's death.
 Molan later suffers in her marriage, as Liang Han keeps many concubines, particularly favoring his maid Chun Ke.